nicholaswmin/fsm/README.md

 ## FSM as a `mixin`

-Passing an object as 2nd argument to: `fsm(states, obj)` sets the FSM behaviour on the provided object.
+Passing an object as 2nd argument to: `fsm(states, obj)` assigns FSM behaviour on the provided object.

-This is similar to using a [`mixin`][mixin], useful in cases like subclassing where further inheritance cannot be used to add FSM behaviours in addition to the extended behaviour.[^2]

 > example: A `Turnstile` functioning as both an [`EventEmitter`][ee] & an `FSM`: